 When it is busy use the Epicmix Time app to get real time lift wait updates and avoid the worst traffic blackspots.

 For less fit cruisers just remember it’s a long way back to the base here, especially on the Vail Village side, so downloading on the gondola is a much easier way to end your day.

-Blue Sky Basin being a bit further out takes a bit longer, but it was mostly shredded too.
-However out the side-country out the gates there we still found the goods.
-We sessioned that, then headed back up the Back Bowls to find a nice kicker in the sun and the snow corning up nicely.
+Blue Sky Basin being a bit further out takes a bit longer to track out, but it was mostly shredded too.
+However in the side-country out the gates we still found the goods.
+We sessioned those, then headed back up the Back Bowls to find a nice kicker in the sun with the snow corning up nicely.

-Then Andy had to go and time was ticking – the lifts close early most places in America, and large areas close sequentially from the outer zones first.
-So you often have a short window to access these, with last rides up and gate closures kicking in as early as 2.30pm.
+Then Andy had to go and time was ticking.
+The lifts close early most places in America, and larger areas close sequentially from the outer zones first so patrol can sweep.
+Which means you often have only a short window to access them, with last rides up and gate closures kicking in as early as 2.30pm.

 We stayed in the original Vail Village, at the original Lodge at Vail, which is super convenient to everything.
 They have nice touches like firepit marshmallow toasting sessions in the afternoon, and great dining options.